November 26, 2015 |

 - 150 g caster sugar

-- 200 g plain skyr, quark or Greek yogurt, at room temperature
+- 200 g plain skyr quark or Greek yoghurt, at room temperature

 - 1 teaspoon salt